 Clinical Skills Evaluation

 The art of mastering clinical skills is the very essence of medicine and the art of healing.
-The Clinical Skills Evaluation group (CSE) of the Office of Medical Education (OME) assists various UT Southwestern departments in developing examinations to assess the clinical skills performance of students.
+The Clinical Skills Evaluation group (CSE) of the Office of Medical Education (OME) helps various UT Southwestern Medical Center departments develop examinations to assess the clinical skills performance of students.

 The practice of using standardized patients as teachers and evaluators has been in place at UT Southwestern for more than 15 years.
 A large cadre of patients has been assembled to provide a variety of possible situations.